Helper Room Setup Singapore 2026: MOM Requirements + 12-Item Checklist

 Privacy Rules You Must Follow

 • No cameras in the helper's room.
 Common-area CCTV is allowed if disclosed.
-Cameras inside her bedroom or bathroom = work permit revocation.
+Cameras inside her bedroom or bathroom breach her privacy and can trigger MOM enforcement action.

 • Knock before entering.
 Helpers who feel watched do not stay.